twosigma/fastfreeze/README.md

                                     * gs://bucket_name/image_path
                                     * file:image_path
-        --on-app-ready <cmd>       Shell command to run once the application is running --preserve-path <path>...
+        --on-app-ready <cmd>       Shell command to run once the application is running --passphrase-file <file>   Provide a file containing the passphrase to be used for encrypting or decrypting the image.
+For security concerns, using a ramdisk like /dev/shm to store the passphrase file is preferable --preserve-path <path>...
 Dir/file to include in the checkpoint image.
                                    May be specified multiple times.
                                    Multiple paths can also be specified colon separated